icecube/icetray-public/icetray/resources/docs/functions.rst

   tray.AddModule(frame_printer, 'printer')

-When icetray recieves a python function as the first argument to ``AddModule``, it constructs a special ``I3Module`` of type *PythonFunction* which forwards the frames that it recieves to the python function passed.
+When icetray receives a python function as the first argument to ``AddModule``, it constructs a special ``I3Module`` of type *PythonFunction* which forwards the frames that it receives to the python function passed.
 By default it does this for the *Physics* stream only.